Depth creates no more spurious local minima: Abstract

 \section{Abstract}

-We show that for any convex differentiable loss function, a deep linear network has no spurious local minima as long as it is true for the two layer case.
-When applied to the quadratic loss, our result immediately implies the powerful result by Kawaguchi~\cite{kawaguchi2016} that there is no spurious local minima in deep linear networks.
-Further, with the recent work~\cite{zhou2018}, we can remove all the assumptions in~\cite{kawaguchi2016}.
-Our proof is short and elementary.
-It builds on the recent work of~\cite{laurent2018} and uses a new rank one perturbation argument.
+We show that for any convex differentiable loss, a deep linear network has no spurious local minima as long as it is true for the two layer case.
+This reduction greatly simplifies the study on the existence of spurious local minima in deep linear networks.
+When applied to the quadratic loss, our result immediately implies the powerful result by Kawaguchi~\cite{kawaguchi2016}.
+Further, with the work in~\cite{zhou2018}, we can remove all the assumptions in~\cite{kawaguchi2016}.
+This property holds for more general ``multi-tower'' linear networks too.
+Our proof builds on~\cite{laurent2018} and develops a new perturbation argument to show that any spurious local minimum must have full rank, a structural property which can be useful more generally.